Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 Another option is to grind your own venison.
 It’s very simple to do and will save you money over having a butcher grind it.
 But again, you’ll first need to source the deer meat.

-If you want to grind your own meat for deer chili, check out these tips from Cabela’s.
-And plan to add some ground pork to the blend.
+If you want to grind your own meat for deer chili, check out these tips from Cabela's.

 Butchers recommend that at least 10 percent pork be added to a ground venison blend.
 Not only does the pork add flavor, but it also adds fat.
 As a result, you’ll make a ground meat dish that everyone will love!

-Not only will it save you time, but it also allows you to add seasonings during the cook time.
+Although I have a slow cooker venison chili recipe option, I recommend making it on a stovetop.
+Not only will it save you time, but it also allows you to add seasonings during the cooking time.
 You can monitor and taste the hearty meat stew as it cooks.

 Another great reason to make venison chili on a stovetop is to achieve the best flavor possible!
 Most of us know that when you make any type of chili, it’s necessary to brown or sear the meat.